jkulbe-msft/ai100custom_vision_demo/README.md

 # AI-10X Cutom Vison demo

 Demos for AI-10X training and certification.
 It can be used by trainer or by attendees as homework.
 Goal is to understand how to programaticaly create, train and publish Custom Vison project.
+We use [Python azure-cognitiveservices-vision-customvision](https://pypi.org/project/azure-cognitiveservices-vision-customvision/).

 # Preparation